 1. Title Tags

 Ensure you place your main keyword and variations in the title tag of a page.
 Always ensure you target one main keyword and variations per page and don’t try and trick the search engines by optimizing multiple pages for the same keyword.
 Write your title tag in a natural way that uses your main keyword at the start with variations added too.
 Think about what looks natural and will entice searchers to click on your site.

 Historically, Google would display around 70 characters of a title tag but since recent redesigns, they’re now displaying based on pixel width.
 There unfortunately no longer is a magic number for how long a title tag should be, but Moz has a great tool that lets you preview what title tags will appear like in Google’s latest redesign.

-Spend time putting together title tags which include your main keywords for a page and also look natural, aren’t stuffed with keywords, and read well!
-There’s nothing worse than spammy, over optimized titles!
+Spend time putting together title tags that include your main keywords for a page and also look natural, aren’t stuffed with keywords, and read well!
+There’s nothing worse than spammy, over-optimized titles!

 2. Meta Descriptions

 Meta descriptions don’t contribute as a ranking signal anymore, but they’re still an incredibly important aspect of on-page optimization.
-They’re the first introduction potential customers get with your brand, so it pays to get them right.
+They’re the first introduction potential customers get to your brand, so it pays to get them right.

 Meta descriptions should be well written, approximately 156 characters, and essentially a sales pitch for what the landing page is about.
 As with title tags, don’t spam or over-optimize and always think about what works for users before the search engines.

 3. Heading Tags

 If you’re not using H tags in a strategic way, you should be!
 Starting with your pages’ H1 tag, ensure you utilize headings correctly without over-optimizing them.
-Place your main keyword in a H1 tag, again making sure it works for users ahead of search engines and split the rest of your content up with ascending H tags…H2 comes next then H3.
+Place your main keyword in an H1 tag, again making sure it works for users ahead of search engines and split the rest of your content up with ascending H tags…H2 comes next then H3.
 You get the picture.
 One thing to remember is to only use one H1 tag.
 Others can be used multiple times if needed.